MarkoArg20/Fiba-Automation-Framework/README.md

 It has a CI pipeline configured in Jenkins and written in Groovy (see Jenkinsfile).
 Also when the tests are finished it sends a message with a test report.

-Instalation:
+Installation:
 Clone the repository:
 - cd (to the folder where you want) git init; git remote add origin https://github.com/MarkoArg20/Fiba-Automation-Framework; git pull origin main;

 Run the tests: //ova so pogolemi bukvi
-- open the files in Visual studio.
-Open command prompt and install Plawyright (npx install playwright); then install node.js (npm ci)
+# Open project in VS Code or preferred editor

+# Install Playwright
+npx install playwright

+# Install project dependencies
+npm ci

+# Setting up Environment Variables
-- after that you need to create a .env file in your project for the endpoints, username and password
+Create a `.env` file in the root of the project with the following content:

-- How to create the .env file?
 These are the endpoints that are already set:

 BASE_URL=https://www.fiba.basketball/en